Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * **a tabular form of rows and columns.
 (V)**
 * comma-separated value (CSV) files.

 44 Your company needs to impiement a rerational database in Azure.
-The SQLution must minimize ongoing maintenance.
+The solution must minimize ongoing maintenance.

 Which Azure service should you use?